 Azle gun show draws large crowds after executive action.
 AZLE — Charles Montgomery takes his traveling gun show across the state of Texas.

 "Now the manufacturers are catering to ladies, they are building firearms in different colors,” Montgomery said.
 “You can even get them in pink, which is sacrilege in my opinion.”
 You'll find just about every color or caliber at the Azle Gun Show.
 Texas universities likely to permit guns in classrooms.
 The thousands of professors who attend the Modern Language Association's annual conventions usually talk literature, linguistics and language.

 A pair of new gun laws — one allowing license holders to openly carry handguns and another penalizing entities that improperly ban firearms on government-owned property — are posing a challenge for all institutions funded through private foundations but located on public property.
 Zoos are walking a particular legal tightrope if they want to keep firearms off their property.
 Both laws protect existing "gun-free zones," such as school campuses and courtrooms, and allow private businesses, amusement parks and educational institutions to ban weapons if they choose.
-Thinking Rationally About Terror.
+While zoos, as frequent destinations for school field trips and family outings, have a strong interest in setting their own firearms policies, they often don't fall into any of those categories.
+"It's being interpreted differently in every city," said Tim Morrow, executive director of the San Antonio Zoo.
+Read or Share this story: Thinking Rationally About Terror.